swiftlang/swift/docs/LibraryEvolution.rst

   an enum is RawRepresentable, changing the raw representations of cases may break existing clients who use them for serialization.
 - Adding a raw type to an enum that does not have one.
-- Removing a non-public case.
+- Removing a non-public, non-versioned case.
 - Adding any other members.
-- Removing any non-public members.
+- Removing any non-public, non-versioned members.
 - Adding a new protocol conformance (with proper availability annotations).
 - Removing conformances to non-public protocols.